 Island-Ocean Connection Challenge 2025 Impact Report

-The Turtle And The Megapode
+The Turtle and The Megapode

-An ancient story from Ngerkeklau, Palau:
+An ancient story from Ngerkeklau, Palau.

 Once in the village of Ngetmel in Ngarchelong, a woman gave birth to a megapode bird and a turtle.
 Every day when she returned from tending her taro patch, her children had dug the soil and made a mess of her yard.